Inland waterways freight transport - quarterly and annual data

 - 1 Main statistical findings

-- 1.1 Inland waterways transport of goods reached its lowest point in the 4th quarter 2015 since the crisis in 2009
+- 1.1 Inland waterways transport of goods remains stable in 2016 compared with 2015

 - 1.3 ‘Metal ores’ is the largest individual goods category transported